[Last updated: October 2019]

 Some states have laws that provide priority housing to youth experiencing homelessness and those who have been in foster care.
 In addition to priority housing, in some states, higher education homeless liaisons work with students to provide housing over break periods.
 We describe some of these laws below.

-- California AB 801 – Each postsecondary educational institution must designate a staff member to serve as the homeless and foster student liaison, responsible for informing students about financial aid and other assistance available to them and helping them apply for and receive federal and state financial aid and available services.
+- California AB 801 – Each postsecondary educational institution must designate a staff member to serve as the homeless and foster student liaison, responsible for informing students about financial aid and other assistance available to them, such as housing.

 - California SB 85 – This law aims to reduce homelessness and hunger across all three California public higher education systems.
 Signed into law in June 2017, the bill allocated $7.5 million in support of Hunger-Free College Campuses.
 Each system was awarded $2.5 million to expand the fight against student hunger, raise awareness of services currently offered, and develop practices and procedures to provider further assistance to students in need.